busterjs/buster-docs/overview.rst

 If you write your own testing framework, you may find many of our modules useful. :ref:`referee` is one such module, and is completely reusable.
-You can also use :ref:`buster-capture-server` if you want browser automation in your test framework, without implementing the actual browser automation part yourself.
+You can also use :ref:`ramp` if you want browser automation in your test framework, without implementing the actual browser automation part yourself.

 Another example of usage of Buster.JS modules in other projects is `Slidebuster
 <http://github.com/augustl/slidebuster>`_ (note: proof of concept).
 The
-:ref:`buster-capture-server` module is not test runner specific, it is a generic browser automation framework.
+:ref:`ramp` module is not test runner specific, it is a generic browser automation framework.
 Slidebuster uses it so that if you "capture" a normal browser and a touch device, you can swipe left and right on the touch device to change the slides on the normal browser.